lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-6. With the application built, all that is left is to run it using the a new "-m_hp" flag and the path to the head pose estimation model.
+## Run

-7. Before running, be sure to source the helper script that will make it easier to use environment variables instead of long names to the models:
+1. Before running, be sure to source the helper script that will make it easier to use environment variables instead of long names to the models:

 ```bash
 source ../../scripts/setupenv.sh
 ```

-8. First, let us see how it works on a single image file.
+2. You now have the executable file to run ./intel64/Release/face_detection_tutorial.
+In order to load the head pose detection model, the "-m_hp" flag needs to be added  followed by the full path to the model.
+First let us see how it works on a single image file:

 ```bash
 ./intel64/Release/face_detection_tutorial -m $mFDA32 -m_ag $mAG32 -m_hp $mHP32 -i ../../data/face.jpg
 ```

-9. The output window will show the image overlaid with colored rectangles over the faces, age and gender results for each face, and the timing statistics for computing the results.
-Additionally, you will see red, green, and blue axes over each face, representing the pose, or orientation, the head is in.

-10. Next, let us try it on a video file.
+3. The output window will show the image overlaid with colored rectangles over the faces, age and gender results for each face, and the timing statistics for computing the results.
+Additionally, you will see red, green, and blue axes over each face, representing the head pose, or orientation, for the face.
+Next, let us try it on a video file.

 ```bash
 ./intel64/Release/face_detection_tutorial -m $mFDA32 -m_ag $mAG32 -m_hp $mHP32 -i /opt/intel/computer_vision_sdk/openvx/samples/samples/face_detection/face.mp4
 ```

-11. You will see rectangles and the head pose axes that follow the faces around the image (if the faces move), accompanied by age and gender results for the faces, and the timing statistics for processing each frame of the video.

-12. Finally, let us see how it works for camera input.
-From the build directory, type
+4. You will see rectangles and the head pose axes that follow the faces around the image (if the faces move), accompanied by age and gender results for the faces, and the timing statistics for processing each frame of the video.
+Finally, let us see how it works for camera input.

 ```bash
 ./intel64/Release/face_detection_tutorial -m $mFDA32 -m_ag $mAG32 -m_hp $mHP32 -i cam